lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Implementation 2: Swift Structure from libxml2 Buffered Reader

-On reflection, this means that the XML Document is built twice.
+Looking at the first this means that the XML Document is built twice.
 Once to read the document into ```libxml2``` and the second to extract out the Text Nodes and Element Names into a Tree of Swift data structures.
-The costs of allocating a bunch of Swift structures could potentially be significant so there will likely be a performance benefit to only building the tree once.
+The costs of allocating a bunch of Swift structures and objects could be significant so there will likely be a performance benefit to only building the tree once.

 [The Reader interface for ```libxml2```](http://xmlsoft.org/xmlreader.html) is an interface to the XML document that will incrementally read each component of the document in a depth-first fashion.
-The Current Node is repeatedly advanced by calling the [```xmlTextReaderRead```](http://xmlsoft.org/html/libxml-xmlreader.html#xmlTextReaderRead) function until the End of the File has been reached, or an Error has occured in parsing.
+The Current Node is repeatedly advanced by calling the [```xmlTextReaderRead```](http://xmlsoft.org/html/libxml-xmlreader.html#xmlTextReaderRead) function until the end of the file has been reached, or an Error has occured in parsing.
 Using the Reader, a Swift Data structure can be built without having to create a DOM in ```libxml2```.
 It is possible however, that the overhead associated by advancing through the ```Reader``` buffer could be greater than the cost of allocating the DOM in ```libxml2```

 A Lazy ```Sequence``` of nodes can be made for the [Reader interface](http://xmlsoft.org/xmlreader.html) in the same way as the [Tree interface](http://xmlsoft.org/html/libxml-tree.html).
 The ```Sequence``` is made from the more fundemental ```Generator```: